 I have justbeen informed that Wolstenholmes have been shut down.
 They conducted my conveyancing in Wolviston for a purchase of a leasehold apartment 12 months ago.
 How can I check that my home is not still registered in the name of the former proprietor?

 The easiest method to see if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Wolviston conveyancing specialists.

-I've recently found out that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a simple, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Wolviston is the location of the property.
-Is there any guidance you can give?
+Can you shed any light on this issue?

-Flying freeholds in Wolviston are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Wolviston you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Wolviston may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Wolviston are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Wolviston you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Wolviston may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.